Wiltshire's Neighbourhood Watch website

 Door to Door Salesmeen

 People who sell door to door must have a Pedlars Certificate issued by the local Police to enable them to do so.
 People who have a criminal record are unable to obtain one.
 Always check to see if a caller holds the correct paperwork before buying.
-Please click here for more information on Wiltshire Council's website.
+For more information visit Wiltshire Council's website.

 Beat the Bogus Caller